sirensolutions/kibi/CONTRIBUTING.md

   npm start
   ```

-#### `config/kibana.dev.yml`
+#### `config/kibi.dev.yml`

-The `config/kibana.yml` file stores user configuration directives.
+The `config/kibi.yml` file stores user configuration directives.
 Since this file is checked into source control, however, developer preferences can't be saved without the risk of accidentally committing the modified version.
-To make customizing configuration easier during development, the Kibana CLI will look for a `config/kibana.dev.yml` file if run with the `--dev` flag.
+To make customizing configuration easier during development, the Kibi CLI will look for a `config/kibi.dev.yml` file if run with the `--dev` flag.
 This file behaves just like the non-dev version and accepts any of the [standard settings](https://www.elastic.co/guide/en/kibana/master/kibana-server-properties.html).

-The `config/kibana.dev.yml` file is very commonly used to store some opt-in/**unsafe** optimizer tweaks which can significantly increase build performance.
-Below is a commonly used `config/kibana.dev.yml` file, but additional options can be found [in #4611](https://github.com/elastic/kibana/pull/4611#issue-99706918).
+The `config/kibi.dev.yml` file is very commonly used to store some opt-in/**unsafe** optimizer tweaks which can significantly increase build performance.
+Below is a commonly used `config/kibi.dev.yml` file, but additional options can be found [in #4611](https://github.com/elastic/kibana/pull/4611#issue-99706918).

 ```yaml
 optimize: